Who hasn’t been there? You’re hosting a party and a careless guest sloshes some red wine on your light-colored carpet.

 Some important advice

-- Test it in a hidden spot just in case.
-In fact, says a very informative article by ABC 7 News in Chicago: “Many types of fabrics are not suited for home stain removal techniques, including rayon, silk, satin or velvet.”
+For starters, test it in a hidden spot.
+In fact, according to a very informative article by ABC 7 News in Chicago: “Many types of fabrics are not suited for home stain removal techniques, including rayon, silk, satin or velvet.”